 Porinju Mariam Jose Twitter Review: The Joshiy Movie Receives A Thumbs Up!

-Porinju Mariam Jose, the much-awaited Malayalam film that marks the return of veteran film-maker Joshiy after a gap of 4 years, has made a starry release in theatres across the globe.
+Porinju Mariam Jose, the much-awaited Malayalam film that marks the return of veteran filmmaker Joshiy after a gap of four years, has made a starry release in theatres across the globe.
 Importantly, the movie featuring Joju George, Nyla Usha and Chemban Vinod Jose in the lead roles, has opened to a good response in theatres.

-The film has hit theatres amidst good expectations surrounding this entertainer and the reports that have been coming in after the completion of initial shows reveal that Porinju Mariam Jose is indeed a good watch.
-Take a look at what the audiences have to say about Porinju Mariam Jose.
+The film has hit theatres amidst good expectations and the reports that have been coming in after the completion of the initial shows reveal that Porinju Mariam Jose is indeed a good watch.
+Look at what the audiences have to say about Porinju Mariam Jose.

 |